goeiebook/creativelab/README.md

 ```

 That's a pretty simple example.
-But it shows that code can be saved into a function, and then use to clear the stage with a single command: clearShapes();
+And it duplicates functionality already present in the application (all.deleteAll()) But demonstrates how code can be stored in a function, then used to automate functionality.

-But the page must be reloaded in order to load the data from local storage.
-Which means you loose the javascript context, and then have to re-enter the code.
+The problem is that the page must be reloaded in order to load the data from local storage.
+Which means you loose the javascript context, which means you must re-enter the code.
 Faced with this problem, a bit of searching reveals: [Snippets](https://developers.google.com/web/tools/chrome-devtools/debug/snippets/?hl=en)!

 ![the snippets panel][snippets]

 Now we're talking.
 Right-click->Run.
 That's fun.
-And now we go overboard, copy-pasting blocks of code to generate arrays of shapes and colors.
+And now we go wild, bull in a china shop, copy-pasting blocks of code to generate arrays of shapes and colors.
 What did those handleIn/handleOut parameters do?
 Whatever it was, it was interesting.
-The results became excessive and messy, but I was proud of the result.
+The results became excessive and messy.
+But I was proud of the result.
 Even if it wasn't totally clear how the code worked.

 ![what a mess][mess]

 I'm eager to publish this.
 I click the submit button, sign my "Cover Letter", and wait.
 The request fails.
 Try again.
 Fails.
 [500 Server Error](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#5xx_Server_Error).
-So it works locally, but I'm unable to share the results.
+The animation works locally, but is trapped here.
+Unshareable.
 This must means I've discovered another "Break It" feature!
 I tweet about it to the #creativelab5 people; expecting another 1000% increase in profile views.

 ![what a mess][500error]

 ---

-The following morning I walk through the park and pass the tree that caught the boomerang.
-The boomerang was gone.
-But now there was a basketball up there.
+The following morning I walked past the tree that caught the boomerang.
+The boomerang wasn't there anymore.
+It had been replaced by a basketball.

 ![boomerang replacement][basketball]

-I laugh aloud.
+I laughed aloud.
 It is amazing how plots and storylines unfold automatically.
-And then there is the fractal similarity.
+And there is fractal similarity.
 I mean, this is like the Peanuts' [kite-eating tree](http://peanuts.wikia.com/wiki/Kite-Eating_Tree).
 No writer is necessary.
 These are my thoughts while I bounce my rubber ball along the sidewalk.
 I wonder what will happen tomorrow.
-With a bit of luck the story will become even better.
+I know the story will evolve.
+I hope it will take another humerous turn.

 ---

 The post about the 500 Error did not generate buzz.
-No replies, and no views garnered.
-Maybe I hadn't discovered anything unexpected.
+No replies, and no views gathered.
+Maybe it's because I hadn't discovered anything unexpected.
 The server rejected my submission because it was unacceptable, and that's expected.

-So I edit the snippet and reduce the complexity bit by bit, then resubmit, and eventually make a sucessful submission.
+To narrow down the problem I edit the snippet; reducing the complexity bit by bit, then resubmit, until eventually the submission goes through.
 The problem was invalid timeline values and too many shapes.
 There is a limit to how complex animations may be.
 That's not surprising, in retrospect.
 I was a fool.

-I generate a bunch to 2 coordinate points, add random handles, and divide (x,y) coordinates by a constant value.
-The result look like fireworks.
-This is amazing, even if I do not know exactly how it works.
+Now I start with a clean snippet and generate a bunch to 2 coordinate points.
+Add some random handles, add some random trigometric functions.
+Divide coordinates by a constant value.
+And the result looks like fireworks.
+This is amazing.
+I do not know exactly how it works, but to an outsider it would not seem that way.

 ![burst][burst]